 The History of Trekking in Nepal

 The word trek was adapted from the Afrikaans word trekken, which means to haul or pull.
-The Dutch settlers of South Africa spoke it.
+So the Dutch settlers of South Africa spoke it.
 It means a long, challenging journey.

 The Nepalese had always been walking to get anywhere in this mountainous nation for several centuries.